family-adaptive-resilience/personal-plan/README.md

 1. **Famotidine / Pepsid AC**.
 Anti-viral effects.
 I did not take but would next time.
 Be careful of drug interactions.

 1. **Thymosin Alpha One**.
 Stimulates immune system.
 I took later on.
 Hard to tell the benefit but may be especially valuable for older people.
 Injectable subcutaneously.

+1. **Colchicine**.
+Can be used to treat gout and as an anti-inflammatory to treat Bechet's disease.
+Well tolerated at lower doses.
+Higher doses can trigger gastrointestinal symptoms.
+Contra-indicated for certain kidney conditions, and there have been deaths with overdoses.
+Three recent randomised control trials found beenfits including faster recovery time and a reduction in mortaility and ICU admission.

 ## Blood Tests